 That should do it!

 This post showed you how to show or hide the pointer while typing in Windows 11.
-Please use the comment form below if you find any error above or have something to add.
+Please use the comment form below if you find any errors above or have something to add.